Spencermj/ImprovedPlayMelody/README.md

     return ext in AUDIO_EXTENSIONS
 ```

 After the semitones have been added to a list, they are run through the addOctave() function.
+This function originally used the [Modify] module to shift the octave of a note, but this is impossible now that the module returns an error for all users.
+To fix this problem, however, Jessie Sykes reverse-engineered SoundTouch's pitch shifting functions.
+Using Jessie's shiftPitchOctaves() function from [PyPitch], I can shift the octave of any given note.
 The following methods take the total list of pitches, the list of semitones, and the desired shift in octave as paramaters and adds all the semitones in the desired octave to the total list of pitches:

 ```python
 def addOctave(semitones, octaves, noteList):